anbox-cloud/discourse-docs/howto/container/launch.rst

    amc launch --raw <image id>

 As argument, provide the ID or name of the image for which you want to launch a container.
-See :ref:`reference_provided-images` for a list of images that are available in Anbox Cloud.
+See :ref:`ref_provided-images` for a list of images that are available in Anbox Cloud.

 You can also list all available images with the ``amc image ls``